szikszail/nested-json/README.md

 ### Converting to JSON string

-The result of `process` can be already passed to `json.dumps` , but the `njson.dumps` can be also used with nested json data.
+The result of `process` can be already passed to `json.dumps` , but the `njson.dumps` can also be used with nested JSON data.

 ```python
 json_string = njson.dumps(data)